TLara1/TLara1.github.io/_projects/2_project.md

     x^2\frac{d^2}{dx^2}J_n(x) + x\frac{d}{dx}J_n(x) + (x^2-n^2) J_n(x)= 0
 \end{equation}

-<h3>I.II Expansion of Bessel Function Through Frobenius Method</h3>
+###I.II Expansion of Bessel Function Through Frobenius Method

 In this section, we develop a power series for Bessel Functions which we will use to expand orbital elements around $$e$$.
 First, suppose $$J_n(x)$$ can be expressed as a power series: